ividyon/WitchyBND/NOTES.md

-* Fixed an issue that prevented Sekiro PARAM files from opening.
+* Fixed an issue that prevented AC4/ACFA regulations from opening.